 The ‘Great Red Gate’大红门 Dà hóng mén is the real start of the Spirit Way and is in the form of a 牌楼 Pái lou.
 The gate used to be the only opening in the encircling red wall and is sited at the valley entrance.
 It is an impressive construction with three arches each 120 feet high and 35 feet across with bright red walls.
 It originally had wooden doors with the central door only ever opened for the Emperor's coffin to pass through.
 Even living Emperors had to use the side doors.
 This are two larges steles on the other side of the gate that orders everyone to dismount 官员人等至此下马 guān yuán rén děng zhì cǐ xià mǎ officials and others must dismount.
 Only royals could ride onwards to the tombs.

 The next construction along the way to the Ming Tombs is the Stele Pavilion 碑楼 Bēi lóu 500 yards [457 meters] further on.
 Originally this had a double roof supported by 12 immense wooden pillars 30 feet [9 meters] high.
 It was erected in 1426 and it houses a huge stone stele mounted in back of a type of tortoise (a Bixi 赑屃) 50 tons [45,359 kgs] in weight.
 It is probably the largest stele in China.
 Inscriptions on the stone include those by Emperor Hongxi (the 4th Ming Emperor) and Qing Emperor Qianlong (see separate section all about steles).

 There are four 华表 huá biǎo (ornamental and spiritual columns) at each corner that are made of white marble.
 Each Huabiao is inscribed with 41 dragons.
-On top of columns, is a sculpture of a mythical creature, which face outward.
+On top of each of the columns is a sculpture of a mythical creature facing outward.

 Avenue of Animals

 An avenue of animal statues begins 300 yards further on.
-The beginning is marked with hexagonal columns on either side with a cloud design on the top a rounded cylindrical shape.
+The first sculptures are hexagonal columns with a cloud design on the top of a rounded cylindrical shape.
 A set of animals along the Spirit Way was a feature of tombs from the Han dynasty onwards.
 They were erected in the 15th century and are evenly spaced out 144 feet [44 meters] apart.